YuukiPS/Chatbot/README.md

 Before running the code or command, you need to start Rasa with the `rasa run --enable-api` command.
 If you want to use custom actions, you need to start the action server with the `rasa run actions` command.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/YuukiPS/Chatbot/blob/main/LICENSE) file for details.